-Updated July 12, 2021: Since this post was published, an additional 751 unmarked graves at the former Marieval Indian Residential School in Saskatchewan,182 unmarked graves close to the former St. Eugene’s Mission School near Cranbrook, BC, and more than 160 unmarked graves at the former Kuper Island Residential School on Penelakut Island, BC have been confirmed.
+Updated July 12, 2021: In May 2020 the remains of 215 children were found at the former Kamloops Residential School.
+Since this post was published, an additional 751 unmarked graves at the former Marieval Indian Residential School in Saskatchewan,182 unmarked graves close to the former St. Eugene’s Mission School near Cranbrook, BC, and more than 160 unmarked graves at the former Kuper Island Residential School on Penelakut Island, BC have been confirmed.
 This is in addition to 350+ children discovered at former residential school sites across the country, including a burial site in the United States.
 On June 22, the federal government pledged $4.88M to help search unmarked residential school burial sites in Saskatchewan, as well as additional support from the provincial government.
 The discovery in Kamloops has also prompted an investigation into the Native American boarding school burial sites.

 Before we can achieve reconciliation, we must start with truth.

 On Friday, May 28, the Tk’emlúps te Secwépemc First Nation announced they have uncovered the remains of 215 children at the former Kamloops Residential School.